How to recover and get back on track

 When choosing sites for link building, find sites with good page ranks, good Alexa ranking stats and with a good number of social bookmarks, especially at their domain level. e.g Diig articules.
-The image below is a good example of how this works.

-–Use Q&A sites:
+- Use Q&A sites:

 By participating in forums like Yahoo Answers and niche forums, you’ll become a reputable and trusted source.
 While you’re helping your SEO campaign, you can even pick up new clients by interacting directly with potential customers online. e.g Yahoo Answers